 Will Hail Damage Affect Your Insurance Rates?

-If you have comprehensive coverage, hail damage most often will not negatively affect your premium.
+If you have comprehensive coverage, hail damage usually won’t negatively affect your premium.
 Generally, insurers understand that environmental damage is out of your control.
-Keep in mind though that the more claims you file with your insurance, the higher a risk your insurance company may consider you to be.
+On the other hand, the more claims you file with your insurance, especially if you file multiple claims in a short spam of time, your insurer might consider you a higher risk.
 To insurance companies, lots of claims mean lots of risk, and because of this, your rate could increase.
 So only file a claim if it really is your best option.
-This is again why you should get a hail damage repair cost estimate before talking with insurance.
+Always get a hail damage repair cost estimate before talking with insurance.

 Be Smart and Lower Your Estimate